 All the band were dressed in outrageous shiny outfits (costumes?) and hair do’s of long crimped henna.
 And we go ‘Doot Doot’..what a tune!
 What did it mean though?
 What is a Doot?
 How…?
 And Rick with B.O – yeah but I was the smelly one right? and Arp synths wow.
 Electronics genius is Rick and a massive Zawinal fan so that was hip enough to me.
 Lol.
 So the Underneath The Radar maxim of ‘So Get Hip’ always meant for me – Listen to Zawinal.
 But what is Hip?

 These guys were well ahead of Prince.
 I mean that in a good way of course.
 Diamonds and Pearls.
 Matters of the Heart.
 Runaway.
 Riders in the Night.
 Whispering.
 John (it’s Really Weird) Hudson did amazing job engineering the stuff.
 Great sound and no dust in the pots.
 (Amek Mixer part custom designed by JH).

-For me working in the copy suite I spent most of the spare time editing together funky mix tapes for friends for parties at the weekends.
-This in between copying production tapes for cutting purposes for studio clients Chrysalis Records among others.
+For me, working in the copy suite at Mayfair I spent most of the spare time editing together funky mix tapes for friends for parties at the weekends.
+This in between copying production tapes (for cutting purposes) for studio clients Chrysalis Records among others.
 Spandau Ballet, Pat Benetar, White and Torch, Ultravox stuff like that..
 Blondie.
 Cool.
 Rory Gallagher- Ten Years After – BA Robertson.
 Sometimes copying demos for writers like Terry Britton and Graham Lyle (The later to become Tina Turner’s ‘What’s Love Got To Do With It’).
 But having to listen to the same albums over and over again drove me a bit nuts.
 Technical bit: Setting the tape machines azimuth aligning with specific tones for playback 1k 10 hz 50hz etc. There was always loads of music gear stored in and around the studio from various bands recording sessions.
 808’s 909’s Linn Drum machines.
 Emulators.
 Synth City.
 Excellent.
 Many a late night session developing programming skills for later.
 And an enduring love for drum machines hence the Emu SP1200 days.